liuyiding1993/RISE/README.md

 2. Region exploration.

 And here in this repository, only front end is included and some APIs available for calling.
 To setting everthing up, please follow the instruction below.
-If your there are still problems, shoot me with email: lawrencelauu@gmail.com.
+If your problems are still unsolved, shoot me with email: lawrencelauu@gmail.com.

 ## Using Region Search API
 Firstly, Fill in the url in `.\js\region_search.js`: